Roswell T-Bone Accident Lawyer

 Who Can Be Held Liable in a T-Bone Accident?

 When we think of auto-accident liability, we normally think of a straightforward crash between two drivers.
 However, depending on the circumstances of the crash, numerous parties may be potentially liable for compensating injured victims.
-If you were involved in a side-impact collision, any of the following parties could be partially or fully liable for your injuries and other losses:
+Georgia follows a modified comparative negligence rule under O.C.G.A. § 51-12-33, which means you can recover compensation as long as you are less than 50% at fault for the accident.

 • Drivers directly involved in the side-impact collision

-• Other motorists or road users, such as pedestrians
+• Other motorists or road users, such as pedestrians who caused a driver to swerve

-• Mechanics liable for poor workmanship
+• Mechanics liable for poor workmanship or negligent repairs

 • Vehicle manufacturers liable for product liability

-• Government entities responsible for poor road maintenance
+• Government entities responsible for poor road maintenance or malfunctioning traffic signals

 What Compensation Is Available After a T-Bone Accident?